40+ Scented Sachets To Make: {Free Patterns}

 With Recycled Greeting Cards: All you need is a bit of glue, ribbon and potpourri to turn greeting cards into something useful and pretty.

-Rose Petal Pattern: {Crochet}
+Rose Petal {Crochet}

 *First published November 20, 2009 and moved to this page for better organization